Edmonds College Logo

 5. Explore career opportunities and placements in a variety of settings including inpatient units, structured care homes,and other work sites.

-6. Develop skills in de-escalation, patient assessment, rehabiltative intervention, documentation, and milieu therapy.
+6. Develop skills in de-escalation, patient assessment, rehabiltative intervention, documentation, suicide intervention, and milieu treatment.

 SHS 145: Intro to Disabling Conditions